The idea of putting up a swimming pool in your backyard is glamorous. indeed It attracts more guests and makes gatherings and parties more memorable.

 Tip No. 5: Make sure your pool’s chemicals are at constant levels

 One of the most important factors of pool maintenance is chemical levels.

 Water that isn't correctly balanced appears muddy, hurts skin and eyes, and can turn your pool into a bacteria breeding ground.

 At the very least, you should test the water once a week, to make sure that your chemicals are at constant levels.

-To do so, simply go to your local pool store and get a couple of testing kits.
+To do so, simply go to your local pool store and get a couple of testing kits, or simple test strips.

 Fill it with a sample of the water in your pool.
 Close the vials after adding the given solution to the testing kit.

 After a few seconds, the color of the sample water will change, and you should be able to identify the current chemical levels by comparing the sample water to the colors on the testing kit.

 Alter the values as needed.
 For you to conclude that all the chemicals are balanced, the water should be perfectly clear, odorless, and leave very little residue on your skin.